datoviz/datoviz/docs/user/abstractions.md

 ## GUI

-Visky uses the [Dear ImGUI C++ library](https://github.com/ocornut/imgui) to provide support for [simple or complex graphical user interfaces](gui.md) directly integrated within a Canvas, _without the need for huge dependencies like Qt_.
+Visky uses the [Dear ImGUI C++ library](https://github.com/ocornut/imgui) to provide support for [simple or complex graphical user interfaces](gui.md) directly integrated within a Canvas, _without the need for massive dependencies like Qt_.
 These simple user interfaces offer further avenues for user interactivity beyond built-in controllers (inspired by libraries such as [NanoGUI](https://github.com/wjakob/nanogui)).

 That being said, integration of a Visky canvas within GUI backends such as Qt is definitely possible, but still a work-in-progress (see `examples/backend_qt.cpp` for a simple example).